boutiques/boutiques/schema/README.md

   * `command-line-flag`: a string involved in the `command-line-key` substitution.
 Inputs of type \"Flag\" have to have a command-line flag.
 Examples: ```-v```, ```--force```.
   * `command-line-flag-separator`: a string inserted between the flag and the value.
 Defaults to space.
   * `default-value`: default value used by the tool when the input is not specified.
-  * `enum-value-choices`: Permitted choices for input value.
+  * `enum-value-choices`: permitted choices for input value.
 May only be used in conjunction with the Enum type.
-  * `integer`: A boolean specifying whether the input should be an integer.
+  * `integer`: a boolean specifying whether the input should be an integer.
 May only be used with Number type inputs.
-  * `minimum`: Specify the minimum value of the input (inclusive).
+  * `minimum`: the minimum value of the input (inclusive).
 May only be used with Number type inputs.
-  * `maximum`: Specify the maximum value of the input (inclusive).
+  * `maximum`: the maximum value of the input (inclusive).
 May only be used with Number type inputs.
-  * `exclusive-minimum`: A boolean specifying whether an input's minimum value should be exclusive.
+  * `exclusive-minimum`: a boolean specifying whether an input's minimum value should be exclusive.
 May only be used with Number type inputs with a minimum.
-  * `exclusive-maximum`: A boolean specifying whether an input's maximum value should be exclusive.
+  * `exclusive-maximum`: a boolean specifying whether an input's maximum value should be exclusive.
 May only be used with Number type inputs with a maximum.
-  * `min-list-entries`: Specify the minimum number of entries in the list.
+  * `min-list-entries`: the minimum number of entries in the list.
 May only be used with List type inputs.
-  * `max-list-entries`: Specify the maximum number of entries in the list.
+  * `max-list-entries`: the maximum number of entries in the list.
 May only be used with List type inputs.
   * `requires-inputs`: ids of the inputs which must be active for this input to be available.
   * `disables-inputs`: ids of the inputs that are disabled when this input is active.
   * `uses-absolute-path`: true if file inputs need to be passed as absolute paths.
 If false, any of absolute or relative path may be used.